 Your support today will help train and equip our lifesavers so that they're ready for anything.

-If you’d like to find out a bit more about 2014 in numbers, read our Annual Review and more, head to our 2014 in Review pages.
+If you’d like to find out a bit more about 2015 in numbers, read our Annual Review.

 Royal National Lifeboat Institution (RNLI), a charity registered in England and Wales (209603) and Scotland (SC037736).
 Registered charity number 20003326 in the Republic of Ireland | RNLI (Trading) Ltd - 1073377, RNLI (Sales) Ltd - 2202240, RNLI (Enterprises) Ltd - 1784500 and RNLI College Ltd - 7705470 are all companies registered in England and Wales at West Quay Road, Poole, BH15 1HZ.
 Images and copyright © RNLI 2015.